On this page you will find answers to questions you may have about Stellify. If you have any further questions, please contact us.

 All second year undergraduate students are automatically enrolled in the Social Justice Challenge.

-You must complete the Social Justice Challenge in your second year of your undergraduate degree.
+You should complete the Social Justice Challenge in your second year of your undergraduate degree.
 Direct entry students who come to the University in year three, must complete it in year three.

 If you are in your second year of undergraduate study and can't access the Social Justice Challenge, email email@example.com.

-The Social Justice Challenge is available throughout the whole academic year, from the first Monday of term to June 2020.
-The exact date for when the Social Justice Challenge will close is to be confirmed.
+The Social Justice Challenge is available throughout the whole academic year, from the first Monday of term to 12 June 2020.

 The Workplace Ethics Challenge can be completed in two different ways.
 Students can attend one of a range of different face to face workshops (which last around 2 1/2 hours) or they can complete an interactive Blackboard course (approx. one hour).